adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

   1. agent any → run on any available machine.

   2. agent none → don’t run automatically, you’ll define specific agents per stage.

+- stages{} - Collection of different steps in the CI/CD
+- stage('Name'){} - Each step names.
+For eg: stage('Build') represents to us that this step is used for install dependencies.
+- steps{} - The actual commands run inside this.
+For eg: echo 'Building'